sebadio/JAP/README.md

 # Jovenes a Programar repository

-All of my assignments in GitHub
+All my "Jovenes a Programar" tasks and tests are stored in this GitHub repository